PotOfCoffee2Go/git-server/README.md

 - Local Development
 - Privacy
 - Personal branches
-- Managing a lot of repositorys
+- Managing a lot of repositories

 See @potofcoffee2go/git-server [github-page](https://potofcoffee2go.github.io/git-server/)  for installation and more details.